chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What is your current salary?

 I prefer to focus on the market value of the role here in Munich and the skills I bring, rather than my current salary.
 My expectation is based on my experience and the Munich market, not directly on my current salary.

+## Work Experience

+> Do you have any international work experience?
+> Have you worked abroad before?
+> How comfortable are you working in a multicultural environment?
+> Tell me about your experience working with global teams.
+> Have you ever worked with remote teams across different time zones?
+> What challenges do you anticipate in working in an international team?
+> How do you adapt to different working cultures?
+> Have you had experience working with German companies or European clients before?

+This would be my first international work experience with a German or European company, and that's one of the reasons I find it so exciting.

+I'm eager to contribute my technical skills in a multicultural environment.
+I adapt quickly to new environments, so I feel confident working with global teams and growing in this role.

+> Can you tell us about your previous work experience?
+> What kind of projects did you mainly work on in your last role?
+> Which achievements or responsibilities are you most proud of in your past jobs?

+In my most recent role, I worked as a Senior Frontend Developer with full-stack responsibilities at Toyou Feiji Electronics last two year.

+My main project was the redesign of a storage management platform.
+I led the frontend architecture with Vue.js and TypeScript, migrated the build system to Vite, which improved build times by over 60%, and introduced ESLint standards that resolved more than 300 code issues.
+I also designed an AI chat tool integrated with Ragflow to support customer service.

+By the mean time, I mentored 3 junior developers and established comprehensive code review processes.

+> In your role at Toyou Feiji, you mentioned you 'led the technical architecture for the redesign' of a platform.
+Can you walk me through the key architectural decisions you made and explain the reasoning behind choosing Vue.js and TypeScript?

+Certainly.
+The old platform was a legacy monolithic system, which was difficult to maintain and scale.
+My primary goal was to implement a modern frontend-backend separation.
+- **Situation:** The existing application had tightly coupled frontend and backend logic, leading to slow development cycles and performance bottlenecks.
+- **Task:** My task was to design a new architecture that was scalable, maintainable, and would improve developer productivity.
+- **Action:** I decided to build a Single Page Application (SPA) for the frontend.
+For the technology choice, I chose **Vue.js** because of its progressive framework, excellent documentation, and performance, which was a great fit for our team's existing skills.
+We chose **TypeScript** to ensure type safety and improve code quality, especially for a large and complex application.
+This significantly reduced runtime errors.
+I also introduced a component-based architecture to maximize code reuse and established a clear communication protocol with the backend via RESTful APIs.
+- **Result:** This new architecture decoupled the frontend and backend, allowing parallel development.
+It also made the application much easier to test and maintain.
+The adoption of TypeScript and clear standards resolved over 300 existing code issues and made onboarding new developers much smoother.

+> What were your key contributions at Blitz Interactive?

+ Before that, at Blitz Interactive, I built a proprietary instant messaging system with a Spring Boot backend and a chat interface with media support.
+I also containerized the system with Docker for scalability.

+> What were your key contributions at Jinji Network Technology?

+And earlier in my career at Jinji Network Technology, I focused on React Native and React projects, such as building a cross-platform mobile app and an admin frontend with file upload and data visualization.

+Overall, my projects gave me strong experience in building scalable frontend systems, improving performance, and collaborating across full-stack teams.

+## Clean Code Standards

+### Question

+- Can you give an example of how you've applied these standards in a past project?

+### Answer

+Sure.
+For example, in a management dashboard project, I worked on a file upload page where users often needed to upload very large files.

+To improve performance and user experience, I optimized the upload component by implementing file chunking and batch uploading.
+This way, the files were uploaded in smaller parts simultaneously, which significantly reduced the waiting time.

+At the same time, I kept the code modular and easy to maintain, so other developers could quickly understand and extend the component if needed.
+As a result, the upload process became much faster and smoother, and the feedback from both the team and users was very positive.

+## Vue or React

+### Question

+- Since your resume highlights strong experience with both React and Vue.js, could you share an example of when you chose one framework over the other for a specific project, and what factors influenced your decision?

+### Answer

+Thank you—I'm glad you found them impressive!
+For instance, in my role at Toyou Feiji Electronics, I chose Vue.js for the storage management platform redesign because of its lightweight nature and excellent reactivity system, which suited our need for rapid prototyping and seamless state management in a complex UI.
+In contrast, at Jinji Network Technology, I opted for React when building the admin frontend and React Native app, as it offered better ecosystem support for mobile cross-platform development and integrated well with libraries like Ant Design for data visualization.
+The decision often boils down to project scale, team familiarity, and performance requirements.

+## Backend Experience

+### Question

+- Could you tell me about your backend experience, particularly with Spring Boot?
+What kind of backend systems have you built or worked with?

+### Answer

+While my primary expertise is frontend development, I do have hands-on backend experience, particularly with Spring Boot.

+At Blitz Interactive Entertainment, I built a complete messaging system using Spring Boot.
+This involved developing RESTful APIs, implementing real-time communication features, and creating an analytics dashboard.
+I handled everything from database design with MySQL to deployment using Docker.

+More recently at Toyou Feiji Electronics, I joined the backend team to refactor APIs.
+During this project, I used Python and Django to build Redfish-compliant APIs for storage device management, and I successfully refactored over 100 interfaces.

+## Problem-Solving and Technical Challenges

+### Question

+- Can you walk me through a particularly challenging technical problem you encountered in one of your projects?
+How did you approach solving it, and what was the outcome?

+### Answer

+At Toyou Feiji Electronics, our storage management platform had a critical performance issue.
+Our project is based on vue2, as the codebase grew, the Webpack build process was taking over 10 minutes, which was severely impacting our team's productivity.

+My task was to find a solution that would significantly improve build performance without disrupting our existing codebase or introducing bugs.

+I researched various approaches and proposed migrating from Webpack to Vite.
+However, this was complex because we were using Vue 2, and Vite primarily supports Vue 3.
+I had to carefully plan the migration, configure compatibility plugins, update our build configuration, and coordinate extensive testing with our QA team to ensure stability.

+The result was impressive - we reduced build times from 9 minutes to under 3 minutes, a 60% improvement.
+More importantly, this taught me the value of thorough planning when upgrading core infrastructure and the importance of close collaboration with testing teams.